 Content Critical Thinking Communication Identify, describe, and explain the basic concepts, theories and terminology of natural science and the scientific method within the subject area.
 Identify, describe, and explain the major scientific developments within the subject area and the impacts on society and the environment.
 Identify, describe, and explain relevant processes that govern biological and physical systems within the subject area.
 Formulate empirically- testable hypotheses derived from the study of physical processes or living things within the subject area.
 Apply logical reasoning skills effectively through scientific criticism and argument within the subject area.
-Apply techniques of discovery and critical thinking effectively to solve experiments and to evaluate outcomes Communicate scientific findings clearly and effectively using oral, written and/or graphic forms.
-Write effectively in several forms, such as research papers and laboratory reports.
+Apply techniques of discovery and critical thinking effectively to solve experiments and to evaluate outcomes Communicate scientific knowledge, thoughts and reasoning clearly and effectively.